Clarence A. Martin: Buna-Guna

-Following the United States' entry into World War II in December 1941, Martin was promoted to the temporary rank of Colonel and joined the headquarters of I Corps as Assistant Chief of Staff for operations (G-3).
-He served consecutively under Major generals Charles F. Thompson and Robert L. Eichelberger and accompanied his command overseas, arriving to Brisbane, Australia in mid-September 1942.
-The First Corps consisted of two inexpirenced National Guard Divisions – 32nd and 41st and Supreme Commander of the Southwest Pacific Area, General Douglas MacArthur, ordered Eichelberger to deploy 32nd Division to New Guinea to help Australians to stop Japanese in capturing of Port Moresby.
+Following the United States' entry into World War II in December 1941, Martin was promoted to the temporary rank of colonel and joined the headquarters of I Corps as assistant chief of staff for operations (G-3).
+He served consecutively under major generals Charles F. Thompson and Robert L. Eichelberger and accompanied his command overseas, arriving to Brisbane, Australia in mid-September 1942.
+At this stage, the corps consisted of two inexpirenced National Guard infantry divisions – the 32nd and 41st – and the Supreme Allied Commander of the South West Pacific Area, General Douglas MacArthur, ordered Eichelberger to deploy the 32nd Division to New Guinea to help the Australians to stop the Japanese from capturing of Port Moresby.

-Although the 32nd Division did not completed its training, MacArthur ordered its deployment to New Guinea by the end of September 1942.
-The 32nd Division soon began struggling in combat with Japanese and after a month of fighting at Buna–Gona, Eichelberger flown his staff to Buna-Gona to have better situational overview on December 1, 1942.
-After a conference with 32nd Division Commander, Edwin F. Harding, Eichelberger dispatched Martin and Corps' Intelligence Officer, Gordon B. Rogers to assess the situation.
+Although the 32nd Division had not yet completed its training, MacArthur nevertheless ordered its deployment to New Guinea by the end of September.
+The division soon began struggling in combat with the Japanese and after a month of fighting at Buna–Gona, Eichelberger, together with his staff, flew to Buna-Gona in order to have a better situational overview.
+After a conference with the 32nd Division's commanding general (CG), Edwin F. Harding, Eichelberger dispatched Martin and the corps' intelligence officer, Gordon B. Rogers, to assess the situation.

-Martin and Rogers were ordered to inspect Warren Force, a task force made up of Australian and American forces, and they had to travel on foot due to weather conditions and dense jungle.
-Once they arrived on the frontline, they found units of Warren Force in defensive positions with little fighting ongoing.
-Martin and Rogers returned to the divisional headquarters at Dobodura in late night and were highly critical of Warren Force performance.
-Eichelberger subsequently decorated Martin with Silver Star for bravery in action for conduction hazardous mission for gathering of important information.
+Martin and Rogers were ordered to inspect Warren Force, a task force made up of Australian and American forces, and they had to travel on foot due to weather conditions and the dense jungle.
+Once they had arrived on the frontline, they found units of the force in defensive positions with little actual fighting ongoing.
+The two men returned to the divisional headquarters at Dobodura late at night and were highly critical of Warren Forces performance.
+Eichelberger subsequently decorated Martin with the Silver Star for bravery in action for conducting a hazardous mission with the intention of gathering important information.